LSSTDESC/Coord/README.rst

 .. image:: https://codecov.io/gh/LSSTDESC/Coord/branch/master/graph/badge.svg
         :target: https://codecov.io/gh/LSSTDESC/Coord

-Coord is a Python module that provides basic functionality related to angles, celestial coordinates, and spherical geometry calculations.
+Coord is a Python module that provides basic functionality related to angles and celestial coordinates.

 It is similar in functionality to the astropy.coordinates module, but with more of an emphasis on efficiency.
-Some functions are up to 10 times faster than the corresponding functionality in astropy.
-On the other hand, the API is somewhat more restrictive than the API used by astropy.
+Some functions are more than 10 times faster than the corresponding functionality in astropy.
+On the other hand, the API is somewhat more restrictive than the API used by astropy, so the appropriate module to use will depend on your needs.

+Notable functionality:

+* Spherical geometric calculations of the distance between two points, angles in spherical triangles, and areas of spherical triangles.
+* Tangent-plane projection of a coordinate relative to a given center point of the projection.
+* Deprojection back into spherical coordinates.
+* Analytic calculation of the jacobian of the tangent projection.
+* Precession calculations between different epochs.
+* Conversion to galactic and ecliptic coordinate systems (and back).

-The code was were originally written by Mike Jarvis for TreeCorr and then also used in GalSim.
+The code was originally written by Mike Jarvis for TreeCorr and then also used in GalSim.
 It has been republished here as a stand-alone module to enable others (within the LSST DESC or not) to have easier access to these functions.

 In addition, the module will be used as a pedagogical tool at the LSST DESC DE School on July 9, 2017.
 (See below for more details about this.)

+One missing feature (for which pull requests would be welcome) is conversion between FK5 and ICRS systems (never mind FK4).
+If you care about the slight differences between these systems, then you should probably stick to astropy, which does handle these distinctions.

 Licence
 =======